nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 * For example, a server in `server.py` file can be run using the command `wsl python3 server.py`
 * The server page can be accessed in windows browser without opening WSL

+## Setup virtual environment for a python project in WSL
+* Create a virtual environment using `wsl python `

 ## VS Code support for WSL
 * Visual Studio Code supports easy interface for running python from WSL with `WSL` VS Code extension
 * After installing WSL, open command palette with Ctrl+Shift+P shortcut and type WSL.
 Select "WSL: Open Folder in WSL".